ethen8181/gurobi/README.md

 # gurobi
-Solving Linear Programming problems with gurobi in R
+Solving linear programming problems with gurobi in R